blurstudio/hab/README.md

 When using freeze, all of these platforms will be stored.
 Defaults to linux, osx, windows.
 * `prereleases`: If pre-release distros should be allowed.
 Works the same as `pip install --pre ...`.
+* `prefs_default`: Controls if [user prefs](#user-prefs) can be used and if they are enabled by default.
+Ie if you can pass `-` for a URI.
+If this is set to `disabled`(the default), user prefs can not be used.
+If set to `--prefs`, then user prefs are enabled by default.
+Conversely, if set to `--no-prefs` then user prefs are disabled by default.
+Users can pass either of these cli flags to hab to override the default(as long as its not disabled.) `hab --prefs dump ...`.
+* `prefs_uri_timeout`: If a URI [user preference](#user-prefs) was set longer than this duration, force the user to re-save the URI returned for `-` when using the `--save-prefs` flag.
+To enable a timeout set this to a dictionary of kwargs to initialize a `datetime.timedelta` object.

 `config_paths` and `distro_paths` take a list of glob paths.
 For a given glob string in these variables you can not have duplicate values.
 For configs a